-Name These Organic Compounds: A Comprehensive Guide
+Name These Organic Compounds: A practical guide

 Introduction to Organic Nomenclature